-Important COVID Updates for Fall 2020!
+Important COVID Updates for Spring 2021!

 Section II.C of the regulation requires each institution to develop policies and processes for course withdrawals due to extenuating circumstances.
 Consistent with the provisions of that regulation, we are directed to:

-The dropped course(s) will appear on students' transcripts with a W grade.
+All dropped course(s) will appear on students' transcripts with a W grade.
 They will not receive credit for the course and the course will not be used in grade point average calculations.

 REPEATS AND GRADE FORGIVENESS

 During Spring 2021, any course that a student is taking for the initial time may be repeated for grade forgiveness in a future semester and will not count as one of the student's four grade forgiveness courses.
 If a student is repeating a course now, and does not want the current attempt to replace the initial grade, they may withdraw from the course any time through April 21 at 11:59 pm.
 For further information about Grade Forgiveness click here.